-Or if you use other types of citrus fruit to eat, clean or cook with, then you might want to begin saving those as well.
+Or if you use other types of citrus fruit to eat, clean, or cook with, then you might want to begin saving those as well.
 Lemons are smaller, so they seem to be a better fit for starting seeds.

 Either way, you’ll put seed starting mix inside the lemon and plant your seed.
 You’ll allow the seeds to sprout and go through the hardening off process.

-But when it is time to put the seedling in the ground, you’ll plant the rind and all.
+When it is time to put the seedling in the ground, you’ll plant the rind and all.
 Then it will compost and add to the soil around the seed.

 8. Plant in an Egg